binDongKim/Study-RxJS/Operator List.md

 <img src="http://reactivex.io/rxjs/img/combineLatest.png" alt="combineLatest" style="width: 550px; height: 300px">

-**Signature**: `combineLatest(observables: …Observable, project: function): Observable`
+**Signature**: `combineLatest(observables: …Observable): Observable`

 `combineLatest` combines the most recent values from all the Observables passed as arguments.
-Whenever any Observable emits, it collects the most recent values from each Observable and emits those values as a form of *array* **unless** you transform it with the *project* function.
+Whenever any Observable emits, it collects the most recent values from each Observable and emits those values as a form of *array*.
 If any input Observable errors, `combineLatest` will error immediately as well, and all other Observables will be unsubscribed.

 Note: `combineLatest` will not emit an initial value until each observable emits at least one value.